18F/ada-sandbox/pages/service-animals.md

 ## When a Service Animal Can Be Kept Out

-A business or state or local government does not need to allow a service animal if the dog’s presence would fundamentally alter the nature of the goods, services, programs, or activities provided to the public.
+A business or state/local government does not need to allow a service animal if the dog’s presence would fundamentally alter the nature of the goods, services, programs, or activities provided to the public.

 <details>
     <summary>What does <dfn><i>fundamentally alter</i></dfn> mean?</summary>